Video recording of SDNY's recent press conference on charges against 70 current and former NYCHA employees

 When the victims first asked why their funds had not arrived at the investment fund, TILSON falsely assured them that the fund had their money.
 He later told the victims that he had arranged to send their money to the fund by wire transfer but that the wire had not yet gone through.
 He subsequently sent the victims a document purportedly from his bank showing a balance of more than $800,000 in his account when, in fact, that account was overdrawn.
 The next day, TILSON sent the victims a purported bank document falsely indicating that he had wired the first victim's money back to him and another purported bank document falsely indicating that his account had a balance of more than $400,000 when the account was overdrawn.
 TILSON admitted to the victims that he had taken their money a few days later to make other payments.

 * * *

-The maximum potential sentences in this case are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendant will be determined by the judge.
+The maximum potential sentence is prescribed by Congress and is provided here for informational purposes only, as the sentence will be determined by a judge.

-This case is being handled by the Office’s Securities and Commodities Fraud Task Force.
-Assistant U.S. Attorney Elisha J. Kobre is in charge of the prosecution.
+This case is being handled by the Office’s White Plains Division.
+Assistant U.S. Attorney James McMahon is in charge of the prosecution.